When logging in to Create, some users might see a version of this message:

-If you do all these things and the problem persists, it might be because your browser automatically disables some graphics card drivers that could make it unstable.
+If the problem persists, it might be because your browser automatically disables some graphics card drivers that could make it unstable.
 For example, Chrome does not allow some integrated Intel HD graphics to initialise WebGL, which is a requirement in order to use Create.
 To solve this you can try enabling the #ignore-gpu-blacklist flag in Chrome, which will allow all graphics (GPU) drivers to be used.

 Warning: please be aware that, depending on the driver issues, changing this setting might lead Chrome to crash or otherwise behave strangely.